Submission

 References

-All manuscripts must follow APA 7th edition referencing style.
-References must be listed alphabetically by the last name of the first author at the end of the manuscript under the first-level heading "References".
-Every in-text citation must have a corresponding reference list entry and vice versa.
-For detailed guidance, authors are referred to the Publication Manual of the American Psychological Association (7th ed.) and the APA Style website at https://apastyle.apa.org.
+APA 7th edition citation style must be applied in all manuscripts.
+References must be listed alphabetically by the first author's surname under the heading "References" at the end of the manuscript.
+Every in-text citation must have a corresponding reference list entry, and every reference list entry must be cited in the text.
+For detailed guidance, please consult the Publication Manual of the American Psychological Association (7th ed.) and https://apastyle.apa.org.

 In-Text Citations